 We track customer satisfaction metrics so we can track our progress towards our goals.

-Have you noticed there are – by my estimate – about a million different home renovation shows on TV?
-They come in different flavors – a mother-daughter duo, a husband-wife duo, a cat-dog duo (ok, I made the last one up, but I’d watch) – but they’re effectively all the same show.
+Have you noticed there are – by our estimate – about a million different home renovation shows on TV?
+They come in different flavors – a mother-daughter duo, a husband-wife duo, a cat-dog duo (ok, we made the last one up, but we’d watch) – but they’re effectively all the same show.
 So, why do we seem to have an insatiable desire for more?

 It’s because these shows are instant gratification on steroids.
 Rarely in real-life do we get to see changes on that scale happen in such a short span of time.
 Most change is incremental and the only way to see something dramatic is to compare two distant points in time.